 A1: The short answer is it’s FREE!
 Call or sign up for a complimentary trial or a one-on-one private instructional session here.
 There’s no obligation to join after the trial.
-During your trial, we will work with you to identify your goals and area of interest, and put you in one of our standardized programs that will fit your budget and accommodate your needs.
+During your trial, we will work with you to identify your goals and area of interest, then we will show you the many program options available and help you identify one that will fit your budget and accommodate your needs.

 A2: The long answer is: It depends.
 First, are you looking for a primary fitness based program or are you looking for a curriculum based martial arts program?
 Either way KnuckleUp provides several programs that are competitively priced in both the fitness and martial arts world.
 Other variables include how frequently you want to train and how long you feel comfortable enrolling in a program.